Skip to Main Content

 Regional Textile & Craft Resources

-Access to Berber carpet weavers, zellij tile artisans, tadelakt plasterers, and specialist metalworkers.
+Access to Berber carpet weavers, zellij tile artisans, tadelakt plasterers, and pro metalworkers.
 We source authentic materials including hand-knotted rugs, brass lanterns, cedar woodwork, and locally crafted furnishings.

 04.